photocyte/photocyte.github.io/_posts/2018-03-16-Hello-World.md

 * Syncing between Github & local copy: git command line
 * Serving a local copy: "bundle exec jekyll serve" while in local copy directory. *note: while hosting jekyll will automatically update when you save a file.
 Nice!*
 * The jekyll posts have to be named with dashes '-' not underscores '_'
+* The "_drafts" folder is a great option to store posts in progress, and this jekyll command will serve it properly to a public IP:
+>bundle exec jekyll serve -H 192.168.0.13 -D --future --unpublished